thatcherclough/BetterBackdoor/README.md

-# SocketShell
+# BetterBackdoor
+A backdoor is a program run on a machine that is used to remotely gain access and controll to that machine.

-Typically, reverse shell utilities such as Netcat have 2 main functions, to pipe remote input into cmd or bash, and output the response.
+Typically, backdoor utilities such as Netcat have 2 main functions, to pipe remote input into cmd or bash, and output the response.
 This is useful, but it is also limited.
-SocketShell overcomes these limitations by including the ability to inject keystrokes, get screenshots, transfer files, and many other tasks.
+BetterBackdoor overcomes these limitations by including the ability to inject keystrokes, get screenshots, transfer files, and many other tasks.

 ## Features
-SocketShell is a backdoor compiling and controlling tool.
+BetterBackdoor can create and controll a backdoor.

 This backdoor can:
 - Run Command Prompt commands